-Hilachas is a popular Guatemalan dish made of cooked and shredded beef that is simmered in a mildly spicy tomatillo-tomato sauce.
+Hilachas is a popular Guatemalan recipe made of cooked and shredded beef that is simmered in a mildly spicy tomatillo-tomato sauce.
 Pair it with a side of rice and fresh corn tortillas for a full meal.

-Guatamalan Hilachas Recipe
+Guatemalan Hilachas Recipe

 - 2 lbs beef flank steak or 2skirt steaks cubed